mtkennerly/dunamai/README.md

 $ dunamai from any --format "v{base}" --style pep440
 Version 'v0.2.0' does not conform to the PEP 440 style

+# Validate your own freeform versions:
+$ dunamai check 0.01.0 --style semver
+Version '0.01.0' does not conform to the Semantic Versioning style

 # More info
 $ dunamai --help
 ```